joanseg/The-Positioning-Manual/chapters/05-How-Specialization-Creates-Value.md

 Specialization adds value in two specific ways.
 First, it *addresses marketing inefficiencies*.
 And second, specialization makes it possible for you to *cultivate exceptionally valuable, rare expertise*.
 Much more on both of these in a moment.

-## What is Marketing?
+# What Is Marketing?

 If I'm going to talk about how specialization addresses marketing inefficiencies, then I need to start with this question: **what actually *is* marketing**?

 There are lots of definitions, and a few really useful definitions.
 There are clever ones too, like Peter Drucker saying, "The aim of marketing is to make selling superfluous."
 This is a warm and fuzzy sentiment for marketers, but it doesn't really say anything about what marketing actually is and does.

 On the more useful end of the spectrum, let's start with Seth Godin’s definition: (I’m paraphrasing here): **marketing is changing the culture**.
 I know it's incredibly broad, but it's an important fundamental truth about marketing.
 But, as you know by now, as specialized businesses our target market is never "the world" or "every user of $THING" or "the culture at large".
 We can't cultivate a reputation (aka market position) among groups of people that large.
-So Seth's definition is sweepingly broad.
+Seth's definition is sweepingly broad.

 Fine, let’s narrow Seth's definition down a bit to the level of _businesses like yours_.
 When we do that, we get a definition more like this: **Marketing is changing how prospective clients understand your business**.
 In this view, marketing is merely taking charge of how your prospective clients understand your business and what you can do for them.